IPGP/git_class/exercises.md

   fork's branch.

 ### advanced
-1. Type `git fetch` and afterwards `git show-ref` in your repository.
+1. Type `git fetch` and afterwards `git status` in your repository.
    What are you seeing?
 Try to understand that `git pull` is a combination of `git fetch` and `git merge`.
 2. Try to push from the local master to a different remote branch with